imarc/mill4-wp-starter-theme/README.md

     Feel free to remove your theme's `composer.json` file entirely, since you'll be instead using the one in the project root.

+    Also, you'll need to update the `functions.php` file for the theme to remove the Composer vendor autoloading.
+Since the theme's `composer.json` file is not being used on Pantheon, the autoloader will not be available.

+    ```php
+    // wp/app/themes/<your-theme>/functions.php

+    require_once __DIR__ . '/vendor/autoload.php'; // <--- remove this line
+    ```

+1. Add the following line to the `.gitignore` under `web/app/mu-plugins/*/` to ensure that ACF Pro is not ignored:
+    ```
+    !/web/app/mu-plugins/advanced-custom-fields-pro/
+    ```

 1. Duplicate the `.gitignore` file in the project root and name it `.gitignore.pantheon`.
 We do this to distinguish between files that should be ignored on Pantheon and those that should be ignored on GitHub.
     ```
     % cp .gitignore .gitignore.pantheon